 This article was published in the January, 2005 Newsletter.
-The signage has since been simplified.
+The signage has since been simplified and the speed

 Has the Royal Borough's Highways Department gone completely barmy?
 Approaching Cannon Down Bridge, Cookham,

 drivers have no fewer than 30 pieces of information to absorb in the space of 200 yards, apart from any other road

 - Hazard line on road

 - 40 mph speed limit signs (both sides)

 - Junction on right (access/parking)

 - Sign: "Give Way 150 yds Ahead"

 - Hatched area on road